 Here are the prerequisites for Permanent EC Residence:

-Red Tape Translation recently helped some clients leave their Berlin lives behind and start anew.
-Though I’m always sad to see a friendly face move away, I was ready to take on the task of tying up all the loose ends before the family skipped the border and settled down in the Netherlands.
+Red Tape Translation recently helped some clients leave their German lives behind and start anew.
+Though we’re always sad to see a friendly face move away, we were ready to take on the task of tying up all the loose ends before the family skipped the border and settled down in the Netherlands.
 It certainly wasn’t simple.

 An article posted on WikiHow recently sang the praises of Red Tape Translation and covered the process of getting a residency permit for qualified workers seeking employment most thoroughly.
 Read it if you’ve got a degree and you are looking for an uncomplicated way to stay in Berlin.